Up to homotopy algebras with strict units: Miscellanea

 \begin{proof} Follows from \cite{GNPR05}, corollary 6.3.3 and our previous proposition \ref{formality+}. \end{proof}

 We can also offer a unitary version of the main theorem 6.2.1 in \emph{op.cit.} about the independence of formality from the ground field.

 \begin{corollary} (cf. \cite{Sul77}, \cite{HS79}, \cite{Roi94b}, \cite{GNPR05}) Let $\mk$ be a field of characteristic zero, and let $\mk \subset \mathbf{K}$ be a field extension.
-If $P$ is a cohomologically connected and cohomologically unitary dg $\mk$-operad with finite type cohomology, then the following statements are equivalent:
+Let $P$ be a cohomologically connected, cohomologically unitary and with unitary multiplication $\mk$-operad with finite type cohomology.
+Then $P$ is formal if and only if $P\otimes \mathbf{K}$ is formal. \end{corollary}